theyashwanthsai/MREB/README.md

 ## Todo
-- [ ] Add code tasks
+- [x] Add code tasks
-- [ ] Add multimodal tasks
+- [x] Add multimodal tasks
 - [ ] Add more tasks in logical and ethics
-- [ ] Evaluation script should account for multiple categories.
+- [x] Evaluation script should account for multiple categories.
+- [ ] Add readme for each category.
+- [ ] Blog must include graphs and charts along with leaderboards.

 ## 📝 License